Loading challenge...

 var introducedTDZ enforces safer coding practices.

-null vs undefinedundefinedlet a; console.log(a); // undefined
+null vs undefinedundefinedJSfile.js1let a; 2console.log(a); // undefined

-nulllet b = null;
+nullJSfile.js1let b = null;

 Key difference:

-undefined is a default statenull is an intentional decision== vs ===== (Loose Equality)0 == "0"; // true false == 0; // true null == undefined; // true
+undefined is a default statenull is an intentional decision== vs ===== (Loose Equality)JSfile.js10 == "0"; // true 2false == 0; // true 3null == undefined; // true

-=== (Strict Equality)0 === "0"; // false
+=== (Strict Equality)JSfile.js10 === "0"; // false

 Rule of thumb: